Department Level Requirements - Biological Sciences

 Foreign Language Alternative for students pursuing a BS degree in biological sciences

 Students who are pursuing a BS degree with a major in biological sciences may opt to satisfy the foreign language requirement through alternative coursework consisting of at least 12 credits in courses numbered 2000 or above.
-These courses may not be used to satisfy other degree requirements and may not be used to fulfill a minor in another department.
-Students should confer with the Biology Advising Office to insure that alternative courses meet departmental requirements and all alternatives must be approved by the Director of Undergraduate Studies.
+These courses may not be used to satisfy other degree requirements.
+Students should confer with the Biology Advising Office to ensure that alternative courses meet departmental requirements.
+Any alternative courses must be approved by the Director of Undergraduate Studies.

 |Major Core Requirements Biology|